AlexQianjin/wits-screen/README.md

 09/27/2020 | 3 | Finish the infrastructure
 09/27/2020 | 4 | Implement the date and time modules
 09/28/2020 | 8 | Implement the weather module
+09/29/2020 | 1 | Implement the weather of other cities
+09/29/2020 | 2 | Implement the front-end of the birthday board

 ## Release History
 Date | Summary